wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;If time and space are mere illusions and you are beyond, please tell me what is the weather in New York.
 Is it hot or raining there?

 **M:**&ensp;How can I tell you?
 Such things need special training.
 Or, just travelling to New York.
 I may be quite certain that I am beyond time and space, and yet unable to locate myself at will at some point of time and space.
-I am not interested enough; I see no purpose in undergoing a special <span class=tooltip>Yogi<span class=tooltiptext>One who practices *yoga*.</span></span>c training.
+I am not interested enough; I see no purpose in undergoing a special *Yogi*c training.
 I have just heard of New York.
 To me it is a word.
 Why should I know more than the word conveys?
 Every atom may be a universe, as complex as ours.
 Must I know them all?
 I can — if I train.

 **Q:**&ensp;In putting the question about the weather in New York, where did I make the mistake?